imclab/liz/README.md

   Query parameters:
   - `timeMin: string` ISO date string with the start of a time interval.
   - `timeMax: string` ISO date string with the end of a time interval.
+  - `role: string`    A user role (like "Consultant").
+If not provided, the users email address is used as role.

   Returns: